-So what does the Portal TV do, and do you want it clipped to the top of your TV?
+But what does the Portal TV mean for your living room, or the future of video calls?
 Here’s everything you need in our Portal TV review.

 - Best smart TV: what set has the best operating system?